whotterre/qwizza/backend/src/README.md

 ### Score Calculation
 - When a student submits their answers, their score is calculated by comparing their answers with the correct answers stored in the database.

+### Database Migrations
+- The project uses a MySQL database with tables for users, quizzes, questions, and responses.
+- The `AutoMigrate` function ensures the tables are created or updated if needed.

 ---